Will-GuiSKJ/Bannerlord.Actus.Purus/README.md

 	- Bandit Minor Factions should be much more interwoven with the criminal gameplay
 	- Kingdoms are always at war with their Cultural bandit Minor Faction
 	- Rulers will pay good money for the execution of Minor Faction characters.
 This works for the AI too, but it depends on how much money the ruler has
-	- Players with very good relations with a Minor Factions add their unit troop to the player Garissons' list of possible units they can spend Manpower on
+	- Players with very good relations with a Minor Faction add their unit troop to the player Garissons' list of possible units they can spend Manpower on
+	- Mercenary Minor Factions will be headquartered at their Culture's capital.
+		- Headquarters give the Town they belong to access to their troop tree, regardless of relations, at a discount.
+Unless the owner is of a different clan, in which case they no longer offer these services
+		- Clans can convince (pay) Minor Factions to relocate their headquarter if the Minor Faction has negative relation with their Town's owner or if owner is of a different Clan, this will incour in negative relation gain with owner
+	- **Validate that Minor Faction relation is decreased if dues are not payed**
+	- New Minor Faction Issues, aimed at increasing relations (work for them? player needs to join them to become a mercenary at Clan tier 1?
+Part of their mercenary wage goes to Minor Faction, increasing relations based on total money given?)
 1. Tournaments rework
 	- Arena fights are a good way the player can train their combat skills during peace time
 	- Regular Tournaments will happen less often, and never when the kingdom is at war